kworkflow/kworkflow/documentation/tutorials/setup.rst

 if you work with more than one kernel repository and would like **kw** to behave differently for each one of them.

-Actually, **kw** always parses all three levels of configurations, but local has precedence over user, which has precedence over global.
+Actually, **kw** always parses all three levels of configurations, but local has precedence over user, which has precedence over global, and then every folder in the ``XDG_CONFIG_DIRS`` list is also parsed with precedence inversely proportional to its place on the list.
 This means you could use a local **kworkflow.config** to only override specific options, leaving the rest as defined in the global configuration file.

 When configuring kw, you might want to start looking at theses options:
  * ``ssh_ip`` and ``ssh_port`` define the IP address and port kw will use when